PaperMtn/slack-watchman/README.md

 When using CSV logging, searches for rules are returned in separate CSV files, for all other methods of logging, results are output in JSON format, perfect for ingesting into a SIEM or other log analysis platform.

 For file and TCP stream logging, configuration options need to be passed via `.conf` file or environment variable.
-See the [logging documentation](logging.md) in the Docs directory for instructions on how to set it up.
+See the file `docs/logging.md` for instructions on how to set it up.

 If no logging option is given, Slack Watchman defaults to CSV logging.